 Under certain circumstances, the lender does not have to comply with the ATR rule if it is refinancing a borrower from a risky mortgage, such as an interest-only loan (when you pay only the interest without paying down the principal) or a negative amortization loan (when the loan principal increases over time, even though you are making payments) to a more stable one, such as a fixed-rate mortgage.
 This makes it easier for lenders to help borrowers who have adjustable-rate, interest-only, or negative-amortization loans refinance into a standard mortgage.

 While the rule applies to most mortgages, it does not apply to:

-Additionally, certain creditors (such as particular nonprofit organizations) and loan programs (such as state Hardest Hit Fund programs) are also exempt from the rule.
+Certain creditors, such as particular nonprofit organizations, and loan programs, like state Hardest Hit Fund programs, are also exempt from the rule.